vmware-archive/pcfdev-cli/README.md

 ## Custom OVAs

-To start a custom OVA with the CLI plugin, you may use the undocumented `-o` flag:
+To start a custom OVA with the CLI plugin, you may use the `-o` flag:
 ```
 $ cf dev start -o custom.ova
 ```